 6 – Don’t trust the guidebooks

 In Kobe I discovered the problem with guidebooks – their maps are not always accurate.
-My brother and I spent the best part of an hour desperately wandering around a small area of Kobe where the guidebook told us Wanto Burger should be, only to discover thanks to a helpful local that it was about ten minutes walk down the road and had always been there.
+My brother and I spent the best part of an hour desperately wandering around a small area of Kobe where the guidebook told us a highly recommended restaurant, Wanto Burger, should be, only to discover thanks to a helpful local that it was about ten minutes walk down the road and had always been there.
 With the serious lack of road names, an accurate map is essential, and while the Wanto Burger incident was the worst there were several instances where our Lonely Planet guidebook let us down.

 7 – Japanese